Using the NMEA0183 Wi-Fi Gateway

 Using the gateway requires the following three things to be set up correctly:

-With your Gateway wired to your boat's instruments, the data rate needs to be set correctly for the two to communicate.
-By default the gateway operates at the standard NMEA data rate of 4800bps, but it can be configured to operate at other speeds if needed, including the 38400bps used by AIS and some other devices.
+With your Gateway wired to your boat’s instruments, the data rate needs to be set correctly for the two to communicate.
+By default the Gateway operates at the standard NMEA data rate of 4800bps, but it can be configured to operate at other speeds if needed, including the 38400bps used by AIS and some other devices.

-The other aspect to be configured is the NMEA output from the instruments.
+The other aspect to be configured is the NMEA settings in your instruments.
 In many instruments you need to go into their configuration menu to switch on the NMEA0183 port on the instrument, and to select which messages you want to send and receive.
 If you have a choice of versions of the NMEA0183 standard, it is almost always best to choose the highest numbered one, as each version adds new sentences and new fields, whilst retaining backwards compatibility with earlier versions.
-As for the sentences, if your app lists the sentences that it supports then it makes sense to enable all sentences supported by your app, or otherwise the NMEA Revealed web site is a good starting point to understanding what data each sentence contains, if you don't want to buy the official NMEA standard.
+As for the sentences, if your app lists the sentences that it supports then it makes sense to enable all sentences supported by your app, or otherwise the NMEA Revealed web site is a good starting point to understanding what data each sentence contains, if you don’t want to buy the official NMEA standard.

 Some apps, in particular the more powerful PC applications, also let you select which sentences they will read in and send out.
 If this is the case, then you can go through the same process of selecting NMEA sentences once you have the app connected to the instruments, though generally you can just accept all sentences as input.
 However you may want to think about what sentences you output – do you want to be able to output the route and waypoints from your app, or control your autopilot, or do you want to leave that to a dedicated chart plotter?
 If you enable it on both, then at some time there will be conflicts, and having your chart plotter and your app send conflicting commands to your autopilot could get it very confused!